alien-mcl/URSA/_posts/2016-03-23-houston-we-ve-got-a-problem.md

 Currently I tend to move to a class description that holds it's properties and cardinality information.
 This will also take off this information from the properties themselves.

 I'm just a bit tired of these major changes and I'm gonna have some break once I'm done with that!
+I just wonder when I will be able to push all my changes back to GitHub?!?